FAQs Regarding SSU and Your Student

 What type of computer should my student bring to campus?

 Information Technology is the university department that helps students, faculty and staff use computing, network, and telecommunications services.
 IT has created the Get Connected website to detail all information you need for a successful computing experience at SSU.
 Whether your students is buying a new computer or bringing one they already own, make sure their computer meets the 2008-09 Computer Recommendations for Incoming Students.
 IT staff will be stationed throughout the Residential Community during move-in weekend to assist with any phone, computer, internet problems.
-For computer information, visit: Network help.
+For computer information, visit: SSU's IT Help Desk.